Michael Savery

 Publications and preprints

-6. Invertibility of digraphs and tournaments, submitted
+6. Invertibility of digraphs and tournaments, to appear in SIAM Journal on Discrete Mathematics

 (with Noga Alon,